tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 - I've added the Design Model for more efficient stats gathering.
 I'm seeking to answer questions like which designs are the most/least popular.
 - I've added the design foreign key to the card model, since the Design model holds front/rear design attributes.

+- The Design model holds the images taht'll go on a card.
+Customers may opt to customize their own cards post payment.
+This will insert into design with a preset name.
+For this I'll add a status model to differ between requested/approved cards.
+	- the goal is to distinguish b/w presets and user designs in Design model

+	Trainway (approved)
+	Mountain top (approved)
+	Custom: [owner]'s Custom Design (pending)

 ___

 # Views